Toast stock: Wall Street hungry for growth after CEO steps down

 After a leadership shakeup announced on Tuesday, Wall Street is hungry for profit growth at Toast.

-On Wednesday, UBS analyst Rayna Kumar, upgraded shares of the restaurant technology company to a Buy from Neutral citing "improved potential for quarterly net new location adds and margin expansion" in addition to an expected seamless transition to a new CEO.
+On Wednesday, UBS analyst Rayna Kumar upgraded shares of the restaurant technology company to a Buy from Neutral citing "improved potential for quarterly net new location adds and margin expansion" in addition to an expected seamless transition to a new CEO.

 Following the announcement, Toast stock spiked 5.2% at the market open Wednesday but turned 1% lower by afternoon trading.
 Over the past 12 months, shares have risen nearly 20%.